AKourts/Project_CC/compose/README.md

-With Docker Compose were created two containers, one for the database and one for the api.
+Two containers were created by Docker Compose: one for the database and one for the api.

 For the api container was used the image of Alpine.
 The reason is because Alpine is a lighter Linux distribution compared for example to the Ubuntu Docker image.
 Using the lighter image provides faster build times, because we are only building the dependencies our application needs.

 For the database container mongo's image was selected for many reasons.
-Mongo is a NoSQL db, it's free, open source, fast and easy to use.Also, it's the most popular NoSQL database so it is a good oportunity to familiarize with this software.
+Mongo is a NoSQL db, it's free, open source, fast and easy to use.
+Also, it's the most popular NoSQL database so it is a good oportunity to familiarize with this software.

 The selected framework for python is Flask due to the many advantages that provides.
 It is extremely easy to build a simple web app in a single python file.
-Also, it gives developers a lot of flexibility in how they develop their web applications.
+Also, it gives us a lot of flexibility in how we develop our web applications.

 So, using the flask framework, a service in python was created to add new words and to display them after insertion.